-The clubhouse building is the only proposed structure on the property and will be the most visible feature on-site.
-It will be most visible from the multifamily property as part of this development.
-Views from Vistoso Highlands Drive are protected as the clubhouse is setback nearly 200 feet, screened by a fifteen-foot bufferyard, and sits lower in elevation than the roadway.
-The clubhouse will be somewhat visible from the planned Vistoso Trails Nature Preserve trailhead parking area as it shares access with the adjacent multifamily parking area.
-However, views of the clubhouse and pool will be separated from the nature preserve by landscaping and screening treatments described in the previous section to ensure compatibility between these multifamily amenities and the neighboring recreational area.
+The two-story multifamily building is the only proposed structure on the subject property and will be the most visible feature on-site.
+It will be most visible from the adjacent multifamily property that comprises the majority of the proposed development.
+Views from Vistoso Highlands Drive are protected as the multifamily building is setback over 100 feet, screened by a fifteen-foot bufferyard, and sits lower in elevation than the roadway.
+The two-story building will be somewhat visible the Vistoso Trails Nature Preserve and is separated by landscaping and screening treatments described in the previous section to ensure compatibility between the multifamily residences and the neighboring recreational area.